DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ### Video Encoding Options

-You can specify all the options supported by the FFmpeg library.
-Refer to [the FFmpeg documentation](https://ffmpeg.org/ffmpeg.html#Options) for information about the available options.
+These encoding options are passed to FFmpeg.
+Refer to the [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html#Options) for information about all the available options.

-To provide video encoding options, use either of the following:
+To provide video encoding options, use either of the following options:

 * the [--video-encoding-options](../command-line-interface.md#--video-encoding-options-optionvalueoption2value2) command line flag,